TonyMeiDeveloper/GuideOnTheSide/Step 1: Deploy Virtual Server.md

-#Step 1: Deploy a Virtual Server
+#Step 1: Deploy Virtual Server

 I started from scratch.
 I have no server so I will sign up for AWS or Amazon Web Services which provides cloud servers.